BRIEFJuly 3, 2025

 4. Effective strategies for funding natural capital conservation: The program facilitates natural capital conservation by identifying investment and financing opportunities, developing guidelines for ecosystem service valuation, sharing regional and international experiences on financing schemes and policies related to forest and natural resource management sectors, and promoting collaboration on these issues at regional and international levels.

-By promoting regional knowledge sharing and collaboration, the World Bank under EU4Environment supports the EaP governments in strengthening their regulatory framework to expand and manage protected sites as part of the Emerald Network and promote sustainable forestry.
-The ongoing activities facilitate the adoption of innovative technologies and the creation of green jobs, particularly in areas such as eco-tourism and natural resource management.
-Such green jobs provide sustainable livelihoods for local communities while contributing to the long-term preservation of biodiversity and ecosystem services.
+These activities facilitate the adoption of innovative technologies and the creation of jobs, particularly in areas such as eco-tourism and natural resource management and that provide livelihoods for local communities while contributing to the long-term preservation of biodiversity and ecosystem services.

-EU4Environment works at both regional and national levels.
-While its primary focus is on government authorities in the EaP countries, it also collaborates closely with civil society, academia, and the private sector and engages with diverse stakeholders.
-This helps build broader support for its activities and ensures sustainable and replicable results.
+EU4Environment operates at both regional and national levels.
+While its primary support is to government authorities in the EaP countries, it also collaborates closely with civil society, academia, and the private sector.
+By engaging diverse stakeholders, the program builds broader support for its activities and ensures more sustainable results.

-The World Bank is leveraging the expertise under the EU4Environment program in the EaP region to enhance sustainable development, strengthen resilience, and attract additional funding and investment from donors and the private sector.
-EU4Environment’s expertise has been critical in developing environmental restoration investment projects, such as the Armenia Resilient Landscapes Project (RESILAND) and the Moldova Restoring Ecosystems for Marine Pollution Prevention Project (RE-MAP), highlighting its role in sustaining donor-funded initiatives.
+The World Bank is leveraging the knowledge under the EU4Environment for more lasting and resilient economic development, and to attract additional funding and investment from donors and the private sector.
+EU4Environment’s knowledge has contributed to the development of environmental restoration investment projects, such as the Armenia Resilient Landscapes Project (RESILAND) and the Moldova Restoring Ecosystems for Marine Pollution Prevention Project (RE-MAP).

 To learn more, please visit the EU4Environment website.